Kingsley Dunham

 Sir Kingsley Charles Dunham (2 January 1910 – 5 April 2001) was one of the leading British geologists and mineralogists of the 20th century.
-He was a Professor of Geology at the University of Durham from 1950–71.
-He was later Professor Emeritus from 1967–2001.
-He was director of the British Geological Survey from 1967–75.
+He was a Professor of Geology at the University of Durham from 1950 to 1971.
+He was later Professor Emeritus from 1967 to 2001.
+He was director of the British Geological Survey from 1967 to 1975.

 Early life

 Dunham was born in Sturminster Newton, Dorset and moved at an early age with his family to Durham.
-He attended the Durham Johnston School (then a Grammar School) and then won a Foundation Scholarship to Hatfield College, Durham, graduating with a first-class degree in Geology in 1930 at a time when Arthur Holmes was professor.
+He attended the Durham Johnston School (then a Grammar School) and then won a Foundation Scholarship to Hatfield College, Durham, graduating with a first-class degree in geology in 1930 at a time when Arthur Holmes was professor.

 A gifted musician, Dunham was Organ Scholar during his undergraduate days.
 Following graduation, he pursued research into the Pennine Orefield of the North of England, under the supervision of Arthur Holmes.
 He graduated with a PhD in 1932 on the subject of Ore deposits of the north Pennines.